 Hang the Toilet From the Wall

-Conventional toilets are mounted on the floor.
-But when floor space is at a premium, "A great way to maximize a small bath's space is the use of wall hung cabinetry and toilets with oversized floor tile," says Banner Plumbing Supply.
+Conventional floor-mounted toilets take up precious space in a small bathroom.
+"A great way to maximize a small bath's space is the use of wall hung cabinetry and toilets with oversized floor tile," say the experts at Banner Plumbing Supplies.
+"The wall hung toilet and cabinetry show more of the floor and give the illusion that the room is larger than it appears."Continue to 9 of 25 below.

 Install a Mirrored, Recessed Medicine Cabinet